Introduction to Python @staticmethod

 We will implement the @staticmethod constructor along with the function.
 So here we will pass a function and check the output.

-print("This is an example for @staticmethod with function")
+class Sample: def Ex(): print("This is an example for @staticmethod with function") Ex = staticmethod(Ex) Sample.Ex()

 Similar to our first example, we have a simple class and a function defined within the class.
-Then within our function is a simple print statement.
-Our aim is to get that print statement as output through @staticmethod.
-We then have another variable to call the staticmethod and we have passed the function we created earlier.
-Finally we have called the function as Sample.Ex(), meaning call for Sample class which holds the Ex() function.
-The output is expected to the the value that the function holds.
+We aim to get the print statement as output through @staticmethod.
+We then have another variable to call the staticmethod, and we have passed the function we created.
+Finally, we have called the function Sample.Ex(), meaning call for Sample class which holds the Ex() function.
+The output is expected to be the value that the function holds.

 As expected, the output is “This is an example for @staticmethod with function” which was our intend.
 Here we saw how a staticmethod works when passed with a function.
 Earlier we saw working of staticmethod without passing any function.